The League encourages eligible Texans to apply now to stay safe and vote at home!

 Fill out the vote by mail application for each election if the voter

 - will be out of the county (ex. students living away at school.)

 - Avoid any confusion by election officials and sign both your application and ballot in the same way.

 - Have ballot mailed to the address where you actually are.

 - Write your contact information in case there is a problem with your application.

-- Mark the annual box for voters 65 years of age or older voters with a disability
+- Mark the annual box for voters 65 years of age or older and voters with a disability.

 - Mark the election you will be voting in.
 If it is the Primary Election then check the Democratic Primary or the Republican Primary.
 Check the “any resulting runoff” to automatically receive a ballot.